 Smart Cities Connect Conference and Expo hits the road next April to Denver, Colorado where we will host our fourth annual summit.
-Denver and the surround area are truly outstanding not only in their ability to collaborate and innovate but also for the meaningful projects they’ve unveiled in recent years.
+Denver and the surrounding area is truly outstanding not only in its ability to collaborate and innovate but also for the meaningful projects it has unveiled in recent years.
 To share a bit more about that, I interviewed Emily Silverman, Smart Cities Program Manager for the City and County of Denver.
 Check out what she has to say here:

 LB: You are the program manager for smart cities in Denver.
 Tell me a bit about what it means to be in that role within the city and county.